-Engage Education selects all candidates for interviews based on their skills, qualifications and experience.
 Engage Education ensures that all staff of Engage Education who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.

 Engage Education also ensures that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.